 Don’t forget, you can also emphasise key points with bold text to make sure the really important stuff hits home.
 Using bullet points is also an ideal way to make complex ideas easier to follow.

 Easy on the acronyms too – don’t assume everyone knows what DERP stands for (we don’t either).

 Blogging is a fantastic opportunity to link back to relevant content elsewhere on your website.
-As descriptive anchor text it helps improve SEO.
+As a descriptive anchor text, it helps improve SEO.
 But make sure to keep it relevant.
 For example, we’ve talked about content for websites before, so it’s useful to reference that with a cheeky internal link.